 On today’s date in 1900, the Canadian Mounted Rifles, the Royal Canadian Dragoons and one section of the Royal Canadian Field Artillery’s “D” Battery – with two 12-pounder field guns – joined a British military column during the Second Boer War.

 In the early hours of the morning on Nov.
 6, 1900, the formation was travelling south out of the eastern Transvaal town of Belfast, South Africa, to disperse a large Boer commando group camping about 30 kilometres away near the Komati River.
 After forcing the Boers back across the river, the British and Canadian soldiers camped overnight near a farm named Leliefontein; however, because the Boer forces were stronger than expected, British Major-General Horace Smith-Dorrien issued orders for a return to Belfast in the morning.

 The commander of the Boer forces rallied reinforcements and planned to meet the British column, which he assumed would continue its advance the following day.

-The engagement that took place on Nov.
+The engagement on Nov.
 7, 1900, became known as the Battle of Leliefontein.
 Three members of the Royal Canadian Dragoons—Sergeant Edward James Gibson Holland, Lieutenant Richard Ernest William Turner and Lieutenant Hampden Zane Churchill Cockburn—were eventually awarded the Victoria Cross for their actions that day.

 BATTLE OF LELIEFONTEIN

 To disguise his withdrawal, Major-General Smith-Dorrien assigned the Royal Canadian Dragoons and the two 12-pounder field guns of “D” Battery as his rearguard.
 This assignment was under the command of Lieutenant-Colonel François-Louis Lessard, of the Dragoons.